 The mentor programme harnesses the potential of technologies like the internet but does so in a controlled environment that makes sure that both mentee and mentor get as much out of their relationship as possible whilst staying safe.

-Blindness need not be a obstacle to wellbeing and success.
+Blindness need not be an obstacle to well-being and success.
 The right support was crucial in helping me fulfil my potential, and now I want to help others by becoming a Look mentor.